sunnylam13/blankRowInserter_031918_1/docs/scratch.md

 # Scratch Notes and Log

+## Monday, March 19, 2018 12:48 PM

+We have a for loop to go through each row...

+Then we have a for loop within that row to go through each column...

 ## Monday, March 19, 2018 11:31 AM

 The 2 integers, one is *N* and the other *M*...